Scroll Top

 A MUSICAL PARADISE!

-An all seasons Musical Paradise.
+An All Seasons Musical Paradise.

 Originally called Fond du Lac, this Métis community was established in 1824 on the shores of Lake Manitoba.
 Many Métis moved there after it was found that Pembina was actually in the United States.
 By 1850, twelve families were established at St. Laurent, including the Lamberts, Chartrands, Lavallees, Pangmans and Ducharmes.
 More Métis moved there after the Resistance of 1869-70.
 St. Laurent was originally a fishing, trapping and trading community with small-scale farming.
 The Métis traded up to the Camperville area on Lake Winnipegosis and would go as far as the Summerberry Marsh near The Pas to catch muskrats in the spring.
 A Roman Catholic mission was established here in 1862.
 The community was renamed by Father Camper after St. Lawrence, a Christian martyr.